Paris. Known around the world as the city of love.

 I once heard someone say that when the Eiffel Tower was built, Parisians hated it and thought it was an eyesore.
 Well, I don’t know if that’s true, but what I do know is that I love it!
 Maybe it’s because growing up the image of the Eiffel Tower was (and still is today) associated with all things French.
 From good food and wine, to fashion and beautiful countryside.

-Now, if you want a great view (and that perfect Instagram photo), head to Trocadero.
+If you want a great view (and that perfect Instagram photo) of the tower, head to Trocadero.
 You won’t be disappointed.
 This is the perfect spot to sit and gaze at the beauty that is the Eiffel Tower.
+After we did just that, Luca and I headed to the base of the tower and picked a spot on the grass for an afternoon picnic.
+It was incredibly relaxing despite the crowds of people.

 For dinner one night we ate at a little place called Le Tire Bouchon.
 The waitress only spoke the tiniest amount of English, and we were the only non-Parisians there, but let me tell you, the atmosphere and the food was sooooooo good!

 Travel Tip: Those of you with nut allergies, always check what’s in your dish before you order.
-My brother ordered salmon and never thought nuts would be present in the dish but apparently a lot of places in Paris use nuts in their sauces and salads, and as a result he suffered a mild reaction.
+My brother ordered salmon and never thought nuts would be present in the dish but apparently a lot of restaurants use nuts in their sauces and salads.
+As a result he suffered a reaction.
 He loved the dish, just not the nuts!

 I’ll never forget the entrance to the Abercrombie & Fitch store.
 You have to see it to believe it.
 As you step through a gate that looks like it’s from a French Palace, beautifully designed and covered in gold, you enter a box-hedged pathway that leads you to a small garden and then to another impressive door, which is the actual store entrance.
 With murals displayed on every wall, even if you don’t buy anything, this is definitely a store to check out.